 **>>A considerable time after I had removed maybe 80% of the charts, etc., I found the following link! ....which had most of them posted!
 The following LINK to the 2006 summary commentary was still on-line February 06, 2018, but you may not be able to see the images, which are important:

-If that link does not contain all the images from the original, then the following link should.
-Instead, you may want to just go to this link, which is from their archives, and does have the charts: http://www.nicoclub.com/archives/kn-vs-oem-filter.html
+If that link does not contain all the images from the original, viewable, then the following link should.
+Instead, you may want to just go to this link, which is from their archives, and does have all or most of the charts: http://www.nicoclub.com/archives/kn-vs-oem-filter.html

 K & N was founded by Norm McDonald & Ken Johnson, in 1957.
 They were motorcycle racers who met & opened a motorcycle business, called K & N Motorcycles, in Loma Linda, California.
 Primarily a service shop, they eventually took on Royal Enfield & then Yamaha.
 They hired a teenaged dirt bike rider, Malcolm Smith (yes, the one & the same!!) to work in the shop.
 Over the years, they opened other motorcycle shops, selling many brands.
 In 1965 Norm & Ken branched out into selling handlebars, fenders, fork braces, etc. Later they sold insurance, had a beer bar, etc. In 1966 they started selling the K & N filter, which proved to sell, & still does.
 These filters WERE OK for SOME racing purposes, if properly installed (vibration could foam the fuel on carburetors, on the cone model filters, just one of many considerations), and if tuning for them was done properly; this is because the early filters were for racing, and very different from most of their filter uses now.